-Is your child starting kindergarten in the Anchorage School District?
-Come to a Kindergarten Round-Up!
+Is your child starting Kindergarten in the Anchorage School District?

 Ready to register your child for Kindergarten?

 The information below will help get you started